 The test typically takes between 30 minutes to an hour.
-Once the right images have been recorded, you’ll be free to change back into your regular clothes and go about your day.
+Once the technician has recorded the images they need, you’ll be free to change back into your clothes and go about your day.

-A radiologist will review your knee MRI scans and give them to your doctor.
+A radiologist will review your knee MRI scans and give the results to your doctor.

 MRI images are black and white.
 Abnormalities may appear as bright white spots.
 These indicate areas where the contrast dye has collected due to enhanced cell activity.

 When your doctor reviews the results, they’ll explain the problem and go over the next steps for treatment.
 Depending on your condition, treatment may require more tests, medication, physical rehabilitation, surgery, or some combination.
 Your doctor will help you decide which methods are best for you.

 Medically reviewed on: May 08, 2017: William A. Morrison, MD